National Association of Colleges and Employers (NACE)

 • When a position is filled, please notify our office as soon as possible.
 Job openings are checked on a bi-weekly basis and if we are unable to confirm the position status after three attempts, the job will be inactivated.

 Changes to an interview schedule, such as the day and/or time of the interviews, must be made by the employer at least 2 weeks prior to the interview date.
 Changes requested after this date may require the employer to contact all of the candidates on the interview schedule.
 A pre-select schedule allows employers to collect resumes before their campus visit and from this candidate pool, select people to interview.
-All candidates must be registered with our office and submit their resumes on Eagle Employment, our online career center.
-Within 3-business days after the application deadline, the employer must make their decisions through their Eagle Employment account or submit a list of selected candidates to our office.
+All candidates must be registered with our office and submit their resumes on Jobs for Eagles, our online career center.
+Within 3-business days after the application deadline, the employer must make their decisions through their Jobs for Eagles account or submit a list of selected candidates to our office.
 This allows time for our office to coordinate the interview schedule.
 An open schedule is set up on a first-come, first-served basis.
 All Southern Miss students and alumni who are registered with our office and meet the criteria specified by the company or organization can sign up for an interview.

 WHAT TO EXPECT THE DAY OF THE INTERVIEWS: